arkumar57/Divide-and-Thrive/README.md

 Why is this project of Interest to you?
 - I personally live in a shared apartment and often come across the conflict upon the completion of shared task.
-- Using this app will make the mutual tasks interesting as every single member will get a random new task and hence it will them to build up their skill set.
+- Using this app will make the mutual tasks interesting as every single member will get a random task and hence it will them to build up their skill set.

 ## USER STORIES
 As a user, I will be able to:
 - As a user, I will be able to add chores into the chores list in the program.
 - As a user,I will be able to add other house members in the members list in the program.
-- As a user, I will be able to randmoly distribute tasks among the house members.
+- As a user, I will be able to randomly distribute tasks among the house members.
 - As a user, I will be able to see the list of members in the house.